 GK: Dino Zoff (Italy)

-Twelve years on from winning the UEFA European Championship title with Italy, Zoff reappeared in goal for the Azzurri in 1980.
-Although Italy, unlike in 1968, disappointed the home fans by failing to reach the final, Zoff went through the entire tournament without conceding until a long-range missile from Czechoslovakia's Ladislav Jurkemík in the third-place play-off.
+Twelve years on from winning the UEFA European Championship title, Zoff reappeared in goal for the Azzurri in 1980.
+Although Italy disappointed the home fans by failing to reach the final, Zoff went through the tournament without conceding until a long-range missile from Czechoslovakia's Ladislav Jurkemík in the third-place play-off.
 Two years later, aged 40, Zoff captained the Azzurri to FIFA World Cup glory in Spain, becoming the oldest trophy winner in the process.
 A fixture at Juventus for 11 years, he started his coaching career in Turin and led Italy to runners-up at UEFA EURO 2000.

 DF: Mirsad Fazlagić (Yugoslavia)